quickcoffee/TDF-Starters-RUL/README.md

 Looking only at the career length of the retired riders, the average career length is `13.8`:
 ![Career Length](https://github.com/quickcoffee/TDF-Starters-RUL/blob/master/plots/career-length.png?raw=true "Career Length")

+The predictions of the trained model are reasonable and give a rough estimate of a rider's career.
 Scatterplot of the test set:
 ![scatter_plot](https://github.com/quickcoffee/TDF-Starters-RUL/blob/master/plots/scatter_test.png?raw=true "Scatter Plot True vs. Predicted")